-Another body found on alleged killer's property
+Third body found on alleged killer's property

 More bodies, more charges?

-Kohlhepp, a registered sex offender who previously spent 15 years behind bars for kidnapping, did not enter a plea at his kidnapping hearing on Friday after appearing without an attorney.
+Kohlhepp, who previously spent 15 years behind bars for kidnapping, did not enter a plea at his kidnapping hearing Friday.
+He appeared without an attorney.
 The judge sent the bail matter to a circuit court.

-Over the weekend, prosecutors charged Kohlhepp with four counts of murder, according to Spartanburg County, South Carolina, court records.
+Over the weekend, prosecutors charged Kohlhepp with four counts of murder in connection with the 2003 killings.

-Soon after, though, another body was found on his farm, according to Bobo.

 It remains unclear whether Kohlhepp will be indicted on additional charges.